Charles Louis Seeger Sr.

-Charles Louis Seeger, Sr. (January 13, 1860– November 6, 1943) was an American international businessman of the turn of the 20th century, better known as the father of World War I poet Alan Seeger and musicologist/composer Charles Seeger Jr. and grandfather of folk singers Pete, Peggy and Mike Seeger.
-In his own right, however, he was an influential figure in international commerce of the time, particularly in the American role in the development of modern Mexico and Mexico City, and in the international rubber industry.
+Charles Louis Seeger Sr. (January 13, 1860 – November 6, 1943) was an American international businessman of the turn of the 20th century.
+He was the father of World War I poet Alan Seeger and musicologist/composer Charles Seeger Jr., and grandfather of folk singers Pete, Peggy and Mike Seeger.
+He was an influential figure in international commerce, particularly in the American role in the development of modern Mexico and Mexico City, and in the international rubber industry.

 Early life

-Seeger was born in Springfield, Massachusetts on January 13, 1860 of Germanic heritage and a father and grandfather who had been doctors.
-Graduating at the top of his high school class, he was urged to attend Harvard University by a group of wealthy Springfield citizens who would offer financial assistance, but he would not accept the charity.
+Seeger was born in Springfield, Massachusetts, on January 13, 1860, the son of Elisabeth Amelia (White) and Edwin Seeger.
+He was of part German descent.
+His father and grandfather had been doctors.
+Graduating at the top of his high school class, Seeger was urged to attend Harvard University by a group of wealthy Springfield citizens who offered financial assistance, but he did not accept their charity.